 All good clinics will send a booking acknowledgment to you prior to your stay, detailing all the things to bring with you.

-What Things Should I Expect To See Transformed During And After My Rehab?
+What Things Should I Expect To See Transformed During And After Drug/Alcohol Rehab?

-- As long as you’ve accepted what the substance is doing to you, you’ll find that it’s easier to fulfil your need for this in healthier ways, and you should plan for this accordingly.
+- As long as you’ve accepted what the substance is doing for you, you’ll find that it’s easier to fulfil your need for this in healthier ways, and you should plan for this accordingly.

 (ii) Overconfidence following a few therapeutic gains made, early in the process.
 Believing that one or two individual insights is equal to lasting recovery.